atomo15/tsfqx-cmp_sc4990sp21/README.md

 - Detecting the input from keyboard and condition is works
 - Separate function between Body cam and Ptz cam is works
 #### Body Camera Part:
+##### Obstacle:
+##### Progress:
   - Image instance which is control body camera is work and can get images from these camera
   - Trying to select, switch the camera and capture image from the keyboard
 #### Ptz Part:
+##### Obstacle:
+   -  Calling Methods of Ptz's instance and the parameter
+##### Progress:
-- The Ptz instance does not work yet, but I can import the ptz library correctly except in case of calling function which is in the ptz's instance
+   -  Import the ptz library correctly except in case of calling function which is the method in the ptz's instance

 ### Conclusions: